-You should also make sure to pay attention in your class and not be afraid to ask questions or make mistakes.
+You should also make sure to pay attention in your class and be unafraid to ask questions or make mistakes.
 When given writing assignments, find topics that interest you.
 This will make the homework feel more fun and engaging.

 What is the difference between Language Arts and English?

-It really depends upon the school’s definition and as far as the curriculum and expectations are different, the skills they cover are very similar.
+It really depends upon the school’s definition but even though the curriculum and expectations are different, the skills they cover are very similar.